Variations for Some Painlev\'e Equations: Introduction and summary

-The normal variational equation(s) of $\mathbb{H}$ along a given explicit solution are shown (Proposition~\ref{prop3.1}) to be equivalent to the variational equation(s) for $x''=R(x',x,t)$ along a given solution.
-For the equations $P_{2}$ to $P_5$, there is a convenient list in \cite{OO2} of all cases with algebraic solutions, up to B\"acklund transformations, for which variational equations can be examined.
-One expects, in accordance with \cite{MR, MRS}, that the variational equations produce differential Galois groups $G$ such that $G^o$, the component of the identity, is not abelian.
-The results are (see \S\ref{Sect4}):\\ (1).
-The first variational equation produces, for almost all cases, $G={\rm SL}_2$.\\ (2).
-In some cases the first variational equation produces the differential Galois group with component of the identity $\mathbb{G}_m$.
-The second variational equation produces an extension of this group by a unipotent group $\mathbb{G}_a^m$.
-The action by conjugation of $\mathbb{G}_m$ on $\mathbb{G}_a^m$ is not trivial.
-Hence $G^o$ is not abelian.\\ (3).
-The most interesting case is \S\ref{4.7} which discusses $P_5(a, -a, 0,\delta )$ and $y = −1$ with first variational equation $v'' = −t^{-1}v′ +(8at^{-2} + \frac{1}{2}\delta )v$.
-It follows from the monodromy theorem \cite[Prop.~8.12 (2)]{vdP-Si} that its differential Galois group is ${\rm SL}_2$ unless $a=\frac{(2n+1)^2}{32}$ with $n\in \mathbb{Z}$.
-For these special values of $a$ the differential Galois group is $\mathbb{G}_m$.
+For the equations $P_{2}$ to $P_5$, there is a convenient list in~\cite{OO2} of all cases with algebraic solutions, up to B\"acklund transformations.
+The Hamiltonians arising from the equations in this list are not completely integrable, as follows from Propositions~\ref{2.1} and \ref{prop3.1}.
+One expects, in accordance with \cite{MR, MRS}, that the variational equations in such cases produce differential Galois groups $G$ such that $G^o$, the component of the identity, is not abelian.
+We verify this explicitly for all items in the list of~\cite{OO2}.
+The results and some comments regarding them are (see Section~\ref{Sect4}): \begin{itemize}\itemsep=0pt \item[(1)] The first variational equation produces, for almost all cases, $G={\rm SL}_2$. \item[(2)] In some cases the first variational equation produces the differential Galois group with component of the identity~$\mathbb{G}_m$.
+The second variational equation produces an extension of this group by a unipotent group~$\mathbb{G}_a^m$.
+The action by conjugation of $\mathbb{G}_m$ on~$\mathbb{G}_a^m$ is not trivial.
+Hence $G^o$ is not abelian.

+\item[(3)] We elaborate the interesting case Section~\ref{4.7} which discusses $P_5(a,-a,0,\delta)$ and $y=-1$ with first variational equation $v''=-t^{-1}v' +\big(8at^{-2}+\frac{1}{2}\delta \big)v$.
+It follows from the monodromy theorem~\cite[Proposition~8.12(2)]{vdP-Si} that its differential Galois group is ${\rm SL}_2$ unless $a=\frac{(2n+1)^2}{32}$ with $n\in \mathbb{Z}$.
+For these special values of~$a$ the differential Galois group is~$\mathbb{G}_m$.
 Again, for these special cases, the second variational produces a $G$ with non abelian component of the identity.

-These special values for $a$ can be explained as follows.
+In \cite{St2} a $P_5$ equation with different parameters (but equivalent by B\"acklund transformations) is studied and the same special values are found.
+Our methods (specifically, the use of the monodromy theorem) simplify, compared to earlier similar results by Stoyanova et al.~\cite{St3,St2,St4, SC} the determination of the Galois group associated to such a~variational equation.
+The special values for $a$ can be explained as follows.
 There is a standard isomonodromy family corresponding to $P_5$, see \cite{JM}.
-Let $\pm \frac{\theta_0}{2}$ and $\pm \frac{\theta_1}{2}$ denote the local exponents of this family for the regular singularities $0$ and $1$.
+Let $\pm \frac{\theta_0}{2}$ and $\pm \frac{\theta_1}{2}$ denote the local exponents of this family for the regular singularities~$0$ and~$1$.
 Then $\theta_0-\theta_1=\sqrt{8a}$.
-Thus the special values for $a$ correspond to a type of resonance between the regular singularities at 0 and at 1.
+Thus the special values for~$a$ correspond to a type of resonance between the regular singularities at~0 and at~1.